Privacy-Enhanced Over-the-Air Federated Learning via Client-Driven Power Balancing: Experimental Results

-In this section, we show the experimental results that corroborate the efficacy of the proposed \texttt{CDPB}.
-All software code has been implemented in Python 3.8 and executed on an Ubuntu server equipped with NVIDIA GeForce RTX 4090 GPUs.
+Training is performed using SGD with an initial learning rate of 0.05 and a cosine annealing scheduler.
+In our simulation, 100 clients participate, each conducting 5 local iterations before aggregation. $\lambda_1$ and $\lambda_2$ are set as $1$ and $1\times10^{-5}$, respectively.
+The $\bar{\gamma}$ and $\bar{\epsilon}$ are set $1\times10^{-2}$ and $100$, respectively.
 We compare the proposed scheme against the following baseline power balancing approaches. \begin{itemize} \item \texttt{CDPB}: This is our proposed power balancing strategy.
 It focuses on minimizing $\mathcal{G}(\rho, \tau)$ considering both the acceptable convergence error $\bar{\gamma}$ and the privacy requirement $\bar{\epsilon}$.
 Note that it is designed to allow clients to autonomously perform power balancing based on $\rho_{opt}^*$, which is obtained through channel distribution. \item \texttt{$\bar{\gamma}$ based}: This power balancing strategy focuses on meeting the acceptable convergence error $\bar{\gamma}$.
 Note that it does not consider privacy requirement. \item \texttt{$h_{\text{min}}$ based}\cite{liu2020privacy}: This strategy requires all clients to transmit their gradient signals to the server at every global iteration.
 Note that the performance is determined by the channel gain of the client with the worst channel conditions.
 Specifically, the $\rho$ is set as $\rho=\frac{Ph_{\text{min}}}{W^2}$. \item \texttt{Independent sampling (IS) based}\cite{Mohamed_amplification}: This strategy requires all clients to perform sampling without accounting for channel distribution information.
 However, the server can access each client's CSI to determine power balancing and identify which clients are participating in each iteration. \item \texttt{Noise-Free}: This strategy is the same as the proposed power balancing strategy but assumes a noise-free scenario.
 Specifically, problems are solved with $\sigma_{r_k,t}^2=0$. \end{itemize}

 \textbf{Achievable $\mathcal{G}(\rho,\tau)$} \quad Fig. \ref{fig:G_T} illustrates the guaranteed values of $\mathcal{G}(\rho, \tau)$ under various power balancing strategies.
 As iterations progress, all approaches except \texttt{Noise-Free} show a decreasing trend, with \texttt{CDPB} consistently outperforming the others across all ranges.
 However, in the early iterations, \texttt{Noise-Free} achieves better performance than any other strategy.
 This is because \texttt{Noise-Free} avoids adding artificial noise to maintain RDP, leading to substantial improvements in convergence error at the beginning.
 Yet, as iterations increase, the $\mathcal{G}(\rho, \tau)$ for \texttt{Noise-Free} rises sharply due to the loss of RDP.